diadistis/cld2.net/README.md

 ### Summary

-CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
-Legacy encodings must be converted to valid UTF-8 by the caller.
-For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes (e.g. 80% English and 20% French out of 1000 bytes of text means about 800 bytes of English and 200 bytes of French).
-Optionally, it also returns a vector of text spans with the language of each identified.
-This may be useful for applying different spelling-correction dictionaries or different machine translation requests to each span.
+CLD2 probabilistically detects over 80 languages in either plain text or HTML/XML.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text, lists of proper names, part numbers, etc.

 ### Supported Languages
 These 83 languages are detected: